 Imaginative storage items for a small bathroom

-The photograph at the top right of this article shows a long thin cabinet we use for storing face-cloths and toiletries and other sundries.
-It fits into a tiny space between our bath and window, and it cost very little to buy.
+The photograph at the top of this article shows a long thin cabinet we use for storing face-cloths, toiletries and other sundries.
+It fits into a tiny space between our bath and window, and it cost very little.
 It is a CD cabinet, made of unvarnished wood, which we painted.
-We bought it about 13 years ago in Ikea, and it has travelled with us through 2 house moves and survived repainting.
-The photograph to the right shows the interior of the cabinet.
-It had plenty of shelves, which makes smaller items easy to find.
+We bought it several years ago in Ikea, and it has travelled with us through 2 house moves and survived repainting.
+The photograph above shows the interior of the cabinet.
+It had plenty of shelves, which means smaller items don't get buried beneath each other and are easy to locate.
 To fit in taller bottles we simply removed a shelf.

 Keep Small Fingers Away From Danger

 Because our children were little when we bought this cabinet we fitted a hook fastening at the top.
-Although this cabinet is very stable, if you bought a similar one that was less stable, you could use a bracket to fasten it to a wall so avoiding small children pulling it over.
+Although this cabinet is very stable, if you bought a similar one that was less stable, for children's safety you could use a bracket to fasten it to a wall.

 Use walls to store bathroom toys